 In My Shoes*

-Helps children and vulnerable adults communicate about their experiences, including distressing events or relationships, for a variety of purposes, including:
+IMS helps professionals communicate with children, young people and vulnerable adults about their experiences, including both positive and adverse events or relationships, for a variety of purposes, including:

 - experiences in family or other care settings

 - assessment of the likelihood of significant harm and neglect

 - assessment and planning about a child’s rehabilitation to their birth family

 - gathering a child’s wishes and feelings about being fostered or moving to an adoptive family

 - communicating about pain and discomfort, past or present, including children in hospital

 - assessing the needs of a sibling group

 - engaging adolescents who find face-to-face interviews challenging